XinRuiZhou0106/Ctrl-GenAug/README.md

 **Note:**

 - We support batch generation.
 Each worker process uses one GPU and is responsible for processing a designated set of batches (``batch_size``).
 All batches are processed in parallel by ``num_workers`` worker processes.
-- You should modify the data-related paths in the script before running it.
 - [IMPORTANT] If the sequence generator and the downstream model are trained on the same custom dataset, you should use conditions from the real **training** sequences (rather than the testing ones) to generate synthetic data for downstream tasks.
   This is necessary to avoid data leakage.